otagobioinformaticsspringschool/wrangling-genomics-reannz/episodes/04-variant_calling.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

-**This lesson has been adapted from the original [Data Carpentry - Wrangling Genomics](https://datacarpentry.org/wrangling-genomics/) to be run using the the REANNZ HPC infrastructure as part of the Otago Bioinformatics Spring School instead of AWS.**
+**This lesson has been adapted from the original [Data Carpentry - Wrangling Genomics](https://datacarpentry.org/wrangling-genomics/) to be run using the REANNZ HPC infrastructure as part of the Otago Bioinformatics Spring School instead of AWS.**

 We mentioned before that we are working with files from a long-term evolution study of an _E. coli_ population (designated Ara-3).
 Now that we have looked at our data to make sure that it is high quality, and removed low-quality base calls, we can perform variant calling to see how the population changed over time.
 We care how this population changed relative to the original population, _E. coli_ strain REL606.
 Therefore, we will align each of our samples to the _E. coli_ REL606 reference genome, and see what differences exist in our reads versus the genome.